NATO's first drone battle pits million-dollar jets against cheap drones, exposing vulnerabilities

 Electronic warfare

-There are two key ways to neutralize most drones: either shoot them down, or hit them with electronic signals interference.
+There are two key ways to neutralize most drones: Shoot them down or interfere with their signals.

-Jamming and spoofing are the main ways to do that.
-Jamming severs the connection the drone has with a satellite navigation system, whereas spoofing tricks the drone into thinking it is somewhere else.
+Jamming and spoofing are the main ways to do signals interference.
+Jamming severs the drone's connection with a satellite navigation system, whereas spoofing tricks the drone into thinking it is somewhere else.

 If the drone were spoofed, trying to jam it could actually “make the problem worse,” said Alexander-Cooper.
 Jamming a drone normally sends it home, but Russia is now programming some drones so that their “home” is actually their target.
 If satellite communications are cut, the drones continue toward their targets.